Howard Leaman Dec 13/19

-Canola traded on both sides of unchanged again on Friday, ending higher.
+Canola traded on both sides of unchanged on Friday, ending higher.
 The

-market was supported by spillover buying from the soy complex
+market was supported by spillover buying from the soy complex and the

-The buying in canola was curbed by strength in the Canadian dollar,
+The buying in canola was curbed by reports of ample Canadian canola in

 Your local weather forecast from DTN can be sent to your email every morning free through DTN Snapshot.